University of Aberdeen Conservative and Unionist Association

 The Aberdeen University Conservative and Unionist Association (AUCUA) is a student Conservative association formed in 1881.
 It is the third oldest Conservative student association in the United Kingdom.
+AUCUA is the largest political association at the University of Aberdeen.

-It comprises an executive committee that consists of six positions where members are elected annually at the association's AGM.
+It consists of an executive committee that consists of six positions where members are elected annually at the association's AGM.
 It is directly affiliated to the Scottish Conservative and Unionist Party and the Aberdeen University Students' Association.